Thibaut Courtois: 2018 World Cup

 Courtois was selected to Belgium's final 23-man squad for the 2018 FIFA World Cup.
 He was Belgium's first-choice goalkeeper throughout the tournament, and played a key role in Belgium's 2–1 win over Brazil in the quarter-final, which saw Belgium advance to the semi-finals of the tournament for the first time since 1986.
-He posted two clean sheets in the group stage (against Panama and England), allowed only one goal in Belgium's loss to eventual champion France in the semi-final, and posted another clean sheet against England in the 3rd place game.
+He posted two clean sheets in the group stage (against Panama and England), allowed only one goal in Belgium's loss to eventual champion France in the semi-final, and posted another clean sheet against England in the third place game.
 Courtois made 27 saves in seven World Cup games, more than any other goalkeeper.
 He was awarded the Golden Glove as best goalkeeper of the tournament.

-UEFA Euro 2020
+Euro 2020

-On 17 May 2021, he was selected to the final squad for the UEFA Euro 2020.
+On 17 May 2021, he was selected to the final squad for the delayed UEFA Euro 2020, where they lost to eventual champions Italy in the quarter-finals.